“God made me a singer, and I just sang.” – Deanna Durbin

-Deanna Durbin was one of those rare few teenaged stars from the Golden Age of Hollywood who walked away from the madness and found a satisfying, somewhat normal personal life as a result.
+Deanna Durbin was one of those rare few child/teenaged stars from the Golden Age of Hollywood who walked away from the madness and after some early marital missteps, found a satisfying, somewhat normal personal life as a result.
 Only a handful of child superstars such as Shirley Temple have achieved that, to my knowledge.

 Deanna’s story is an amazing one.
 She – like so many other young classical singers of her generation – looked to Jeanette MacDonald as a trailblazer and inspiration.
 The photo below from 1941 shows Jeanette with (from left to right), Susanna Foster, Kathryn Grayson, Judy Garland and Deanna Durbin.
 It was taken at the Federation of Music Clubs event held at the Hollywood Bowl where these gals won medals for their movie singing.
 (Nelson Eddy was one of the guests who sang at this event.)

 Deanna Durbin was first signed by MGM and co-starred with Judy Garland in the short film Every Sunday (1936).
 See below for a candid of the two girls on the MGM lot and a shot from that film.
 You can watch a clip of their onscreen duet on YouTube.